bigbridge-nl/product-import/doc/contributing.md

 ## Naming

-* An id is an integer, mostoften a primary key
+* An id is an integer, most often a primary key
 * A code is system string for an entity.
 It may be created by the user, but it cannot be changed by the user.
 * A name is human-readable string for an entity.
 It can be created and changed by the user.